jrgp/soldat-mistress/readme.txt

 ===============================================

-Install base gtk2 stuff on ubuntu/debian with: sudo apt-get install libgtk2-perl libgtk2-notify-perl
+Install base gtk2 stuff on ubuntu/debian with: sudo apt-get install libgtk2-perl libgtk2-notify-perl libpango-perl libglib-perl

-On centos and probably also fedora with: sudo yum install perl-Gtk2 perl-Gtk2-Notify
+On centos and probably also fedora with: sudo yum install perl-Gtk2 perl-Gtk2-Notify perl-Pango perl-Glib

 On freebsd and macports, install or compile this port: p5-Gtk2